jacob-leider/CSDS-391/hw1/README.md

    There are infinitely many numbers between 1 and 2, so you can select any set of three numbers between them."

+Analysis: (+) GPT tries to explain itself rather than just spitting out an answer.
+I would expect a human to do this in order to save face. (-) However, GPT also makes an unlikely combination of beginner-mistakes and (relatively) advanced references.
+Not many people would reference the infinite set of numbers between 1 and 2 while confidently stating that "the first the" are "1.1, 1.2 and 1.3".

 Q: "Solve the following: six times 2 plus the number after twenty times nine + 43?
 You may only answer with the numerical answer."